rogerpt32/adm_paper2/README.md

-# adm_paper2
+# Color Segmentation with Clustering Algorithms
+In this project, I will test some different methods to correctly segmentate the colors of an image using Clustering Algorithms.

+## Purpose
-Second assignment of the ADM subject of the MIRI (FIB-UPC).
+This project is done for the ADM subject from the MIRI of the UPC.